 WCIF your Sims’ [insert CC item here]?

 - This shouldn’t be a biggie, but sometimes is.
 First of all, a LOT of what people seem to like, i.e. backgrounds in images are not some edited in backgrounds, but my actual game.
 I run an obscene amount of overrides/default replacements and all of those are merged to lighten the load on my game.
 I also play the same game on several devices by transferring saves and new mods respectively.
 Much of my CC has been created or altered by me.
 I also collect CC items as I stumble upon them on various websites, but don’t save the links after I download, and probably won’t recall where I even got it from.
 I have gone out of my way for people who asked trying to find it again by searching online with the help of the file name and often had success, but sometimes the naming convention doesn’t include the creator or is very crazy and yields no results.
-Whatever is in my game though has gone through diligent checks (cos I am picky AF) and whatever passed to the next round got checked for correct categorization/random off etc. and then put into one of my approx. 295 subfolders in the Mod folder.
+Whatever is in my game though has gone through diligent checks (cos I am picky AF) and whatever passed to the next round got checked for correct categorization/random off etc. and then put into one of my MANY 295 subfolders in the Mod folder.
 I still purge CC items I got tired of sometimes so it doesn’t get cluttered.
+I got up to 32.7 GB of CC at some point, thought that was excessive, so I rebuilt all lots in all worlds to be CC-free, dumped all BB Mode CC, except my homemade things and now cap myself around 7 GB, but won’t ever allow myself to go over 10 GB for the total Mods folder ever again.
+I had no problems, game still loaded fast, but I felt that was just too much.

 - Yes, you read that correctly and no, it is not a joke.
 I am what is probably called a ‘highly-organized person’ in real life (plus, I HATE CLUTTER!!!) and that doesn’t stop at Sims files.
 I like to think this may be why my game never gives me grief, even after big game updates.
 I could go into hour-long details on my sorting technique, but in short, rather than by creator I have it sorted by types, cos no update ever targets a specific creator, but specific items (chairs, showers, default eyes,…).
 So, I can just take them out until the creator fixed it or figure out how to fix it myself, and I know I don’t miss any outdated files when it gets time to swap it for the new ones.